Bringing a Car Accident Compensation Case

 If you are the driver of a car involved in an accident, obviously the accident has to be somebody else’s fault before you may have any claim in negligence.
-The fact that you were injured in a road traffic accident in and of itself doesn’t entitle you to be compensated.
+The fact that you were injured in a car accident in and of itself doesn’t entitle you to be compensated.

-If you’re a passenger in a car being driven by someone else, then, generally speaking someone else is almost certainly likely to be responsible for the accident.
-If it’s a one car collision, a passenger’s first port of call will be the person responsible for the vehicle that they were in.
-If there are two vehicles involved in the accident, then the passenger will have to consider pursuing both the driver, and possibly the owner, of the vehicle that the passenger was in and the driver and owner of the other vehicle.
+If you’re a passenger in a car being driven by someone else then, generally speaking, someone else is almost certainly likely to be responsible for the accident.
+If it’s a one-car collision, a passenger’s first port of call will be the person responsible for the vehicle that they were in.
+If there are two vehicles involved in the accident then the passenger will have to consider pursuing both the driver and possibly the owner of the vehicle that the passenger was in, as well as the driver and owner of the other vehicle.

 Material/Property Damage Claims

 In terms of the material damage element to the vehicle itself together with any claim for loss of transport etc. this is usually going to be dealt with initially at an early stage and you’ll generally find that the property damage element is taken care of directly by the insurance company of the driver responsible for the accident.

 While there is no legal obligation to notify An Garda Siochana of an accident if the gardaí attend at the scene, if any party involved in the accident has suffered an injury then the gardaí will be obliged to breathalyse all of the drivers involved and obviously if anybody has consumed alcohol or any other kind of intoxicant that would have an impact on potential liability.
 Apart from that, there’s no obligation to notify the gardaí if both parties are satisfied that it is not necessary and the parties agree to exchange details.